Maritza Arango Buitrago: Career history

 Arango Buitrago first became involved about a year after being approached by Chope.
 She first tried out running whilst blind at the Estadio Alfonso Galvis Duque and from there she developed a passion for the sport.
 In 2011, she was selected for the Colombia national team at the IPC Athletics World Championships.
 She competed in two events, the 400m and 800m races.
 In the 400m qualifiers she was placed in the last of the three heats.
 Although she finished second behind Britain's Tracey Hinton, her time of 1:07.94 was the fastest losing time of the heats and she took the fourth space in the finals.
 In the final, despite running a season's best of 1:05.88, Arango Buitrago finished outside the medals in fourth place.
 In the 800m qualifiers she posted a time of 2:31.31 in the second heat to go through in first place setting an area record.
 She ran a slower time in the final, but it was still enough for her to finish second behind the Czech Republic's Miroslava Sedlackova to collect the silver medal.

 In 2012 Arango Buitrago, was selected to represent Colombia at the 2012 Summer Paralympics in London.
 Unfortunately for her, her favoured 400m and 800m T11 events were not part of that year's schedule and she elected to run in the 1500m T12 event.
-Running with her guide Jonathan Sanchez Gonzalez, she finished sixth in a time of 5:05.72.
+Running with her guide Jonathan Sánchez Gonzalez, she finished sixth in a time of 5:05.72.

 The next year Arango Buitrago represented Colombia again, this time at the 2013 IPC Athletics World Championships held in Lyon, France.
-She entered two events, the T11 800m and the T12 1,500m, again guided by Jonathan Sanchez Gonzalez.
+She entered two events, the T11 800m and the T12 1,500m, again guided by Jonathan Sánchez Gonzalez.
 In the 1,500m she was placed in the first semi-final with three T12 athletes, none of her competitors running with guides.
 She finished in second place with a season's best time of 5:09.81 and automatically qualified for the final.
 The only T11 athlete in the final, she finished fourth with a time of 5:07.47, the fastest runner with a guide.
 The 800m, running in a category T11 race where all the athletes were guided, she finished first in her heat with a time of 2:31.03.
 In the final Arango Buitrago ran 2:24.85 an area record to finish second behind Italy's Annalisa Minetti to take her second World Championship silver medal.